EduardoRodriguezCoherent/employee-service/README.md

 - **DELETE** `/api/employees/{id}/roles`
   Removes roles to an employee.
 - **POST** `/api/employees/{employeeId}/assign-expertise`
-  Validates expertise area to and the assigns it to teh TRAINER, to check if the area is valid, this service calls the **gym-club-service** synchronously.
+  Validates expertise area to and the assigns it to the TRAINER, to check if the area is valid, this service calls the **gym-club-service** synchronously.Then it assigns the area to the corresponding employee (TRAINER).

 ### **Troubleshooting**
 1. Ensure that the Discovery Service is running before starting the Employee service.